Where we work

 9. Thermal blankets

 Winter is all about snuggling up with your loved ones, far away from the cold outside!

 Wrap a family – displaced by war, conflict or natural disaster – up in blankets, and keep them safe from extreme weather conditions.
 This is a gift that will truly warm hearts.

 10. Eco stove

-These compact contraptions can cook all types of food quickly and hygienically, can boil water to clear bacteria and burn wood more efficiently than traditional stoves.
+These compact contraptions can cook all types of food quickly and hygienically, boil water to clear bacteria and burn would more efficiently than traditional stoves.
 This means that families don't deplete their wood store so quickly and these stoves can help to preserve forests.

 We partner with a range of organisations that share our passion and the results have been fantastic.